lostcreation/echo-web-server/tests/README.md

 Bugs
 ----
-* Write test to ensure that the client closes the connection after every response.
+* Write test to make sure that the client closes the connection after every response.
 (As in 66ca0523.)